MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 ....
 ```

-The IP address is enclosed in brackets in this output (another output doesn't contain this style of output, and instead prints exactly which destination was used in the `ssh -i key $destination` command).
-The reason for the brackets is that it identifies the system: it uses `hostname -I` (or a different method if `hostname -I` is not available) to list all of the IPv4 addresses of the system.
-Why?
-Well, imagine a system has two IPv4 address: 10.0.0.1 and 10.0.0.2.
-If we connect to root@10.0.0.1 and perform our scan, we might later access root@10.0.0.2; but we've already scanned this system, so we don't want to waste time scanning the system again: it's the same!
-Or, imagine if a system has 256 IPv4 addresses (for some reason): we would be spending an awfully long time connecting from 10.0.0.0->10.0.0.1->10.0.0.2->10.0.0.3->....->10.0.0.255.
-Also imagine how many effectively duplicate nodes we'd have on our graph!
+The IP address is enclosed in brackets in this output because it represents all of the IPv4 addresses on the system. `jrogers@(10.128.0.25:10.128.0.24)` would indicate the system has two IPv4 addresses.

 The output of the script is actually more verbose and includes other information such as the private keys discovered.
 A full description can be found [in the GitHub repository](https://github.com/MegaManSec/SSH-Snake/blob/main/OUTPUT.md).